Red Lacquerware Vase

 Lacquerware and Vietnam

-Vietnam is another example of a place where the Chinese taught the Vietnamese how to manufacture lacquerware.
-Today, you can see many lacquer villages outside Hanoi, Vietnam, where the families have been producing lacquerware for literally hundreds of years.
+Vietnam is another example of where the Chinese taught the Vietnamese how to manufacture lacquerware.
+Today, you can see many lacquer villages outside Hanoi, Vietnam, where the families have been producing lacquerware for hundreds of years.

-Like the Japanese artisans, the Vietnamese craftsman also understood that lacquer could be a durable product.
+Like the Japanese artisans, the Vietnamese craftsman also understood that lacquer could be durable.
 It was prevalent for people to have lacquerware items as it was cheaper than many other alternatives, such as brass or ceramic.

 Vietnamese produce intricate water puppets out of lacquerware for their water puppet shows.
 These water puppets are carved from wood, and then lacquer is placed on them.
 This is why some of the Vietnamese lacquer is also waterproof in that they will use a waterproofing technique when they produce the lacquerware.